AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Timing Offset Detection and Cell Search

 \section{Timing Offset Detection and Cell Search}

 The time offset from the received signal can be detected by using LTE synchronization sequences: PSS and SSS.
-The PSS is generated from Zadoff–Chu sequences and the SSS is designed using M-sequences, both of which have good auto-correlation properties~\cite{sesia2011lte}.
+The PSS in LTE is generated from Zadoff–Chu sequences and the SSS is designed using M-sequences, both of which have good auto-correlation properties~\cite{sesia2011lte}.
 The correlation peak location indicates the position of the received PSS and SSS, both of which are always carried at the first slot of subframes 0 and 5 within a frame for FDD-based LTE transmission.
 Timing offset can be found by the correlation of PSS as well as the combination of the correlation of the PSS, the SSS subframe 0, and subframe 5 to improve the accuracy of the detection.
 More specifically, individual correlations of the incoming received signal with the PSS and the SSS subframe 0, and subframe 5 can be added to improve the detection performance.
 The correlation of the SSS subframe 5 is cyclic-shifted to align with the SSS subframe 0 correlation when three different correlations are summed.
 The timing offset detection from synchronization signals can be expressed as

 where $s[n]$ and ${\rm L}_{\rm ss}$ denote the synchronization signal and the length of the synchronization signal, respectively.
-Note that while we consider non-coherent detection for both the PSS and the SSS in this work, the SSS can be detected by coherent detection as well as discussed in~\cite[Ch.~7]{sesia2011lte}.
+Note that while we consider non-coherent detection for both the PSS and the SSS in this work, the SSS can be detected by coherent detection as also discussed in~\cite[Ch.~7]{sesia2011lte}.

 The PSS and SSS distinguish 504 unique PCIs, which can be estimated by the combination of two different ID groups from PSS and SSS.
 The physical layer ID 0 - 2 is given by the PSS, and another physical layer group ID 0 - 167 is provided by the SSS.
 Among all possible physical layer ID cases, the physical layer ID that achieves the highest correlation peak of the synchronization signals is chosen as the correct physical layer ID.
 The PCI (${\rm N}_{\rm pci}$) is estimated by